barryclark/jekyll-now/_posts/2017-10-28-The-curious-case-of-the-concurrency-conundrum.md

 3. The action identified by the ticket value has been processed but also other actions have been processed after it.
 We have to go back and get a new ticket with a new value matching the latest processed action!
+Not good!
+We  let the user know to review!

 ## Digging deeper!